vertica/VerticaPy/docs/source/examples_business_smart_meters.rst

     :width: 100%
     :align: center

 Based on the scatter plot, five seems like the optimal number of clusters.
-Let's verify this hypothesis using an ``elbow`` curve.
+Let's verify this hypothesis using an :py:func:`~verticapy.machine_learning.model_selection.elbow` curve.

 .. code-block:: python